 Crow Creek: Since opening in February 2000, Crow Creek Golf Club has become one of the most popular retirement golf communities in the Myrtle Beach area.
 Created by architect Rick Robbins, a former Jack Nicklaus design associate, the course winds through developer Jerry McLamb’s 500-acre family homestead.
 Known for its imaginative layout, undulating L-93 bent grass greens, manicured Tifsport Bermuda fairways, and the genuine hospitality of the staff, it’s a golf course community that feels like home.

 Lockwood Folly: Players of Lockwood Folly Country Club enjoy incredible tree-lined fairways with massive oaks, stately pines, quiet ponds and abundant wildlife.
 Built upon a former hunting preserve and designed by Willard Byrd, the 18-hole, par 72 golf course is so close to the Atlantic Ocean that the roar of the surf remains with golfers long after they’ve completed their round.
-Lockwood Folly is located on the Carolina coast mid-way between Myrtle Beach and Wilmington, NC, making it the perfect “off the beaten path” retirement golf community.
+Lockwood Folly is located on the Carolina coast mid-way between Myrtle Beach and Wilmington, NC, making it the perfect “off the beaten path” retirement golf community in southeast North Carolina.

 Magnolia Greens: Just five miles south of Wilmington on Highway 17 sits Magnolia Greens Golf Plantation.
 This course designed by Tom Jackson has 27 holes, G2 & L93 Bent Grass Greens, 419 Bermuda fairways, and five tee boxes per hole.
 Golf Digest ranked this course "four & half stars."
 Magnolia Greens Golf Plantation was also host to the 1998 and 1999 PGA tour qualifying.
 This is a retirement golf course community that offers the best to its residents and guests, including an 8000 square foot recreational facility that features an up-to-date weight and cardio room, aerobics room, sauna, heated indoor swimming pool, sloped beach access style outdoor swimming pool and game rooms.